GoogleCloudPlatform/prometheus-engine/README.md

   non-zero exit code if the current changes differ from what would be.
 This can be useful in running in CI workflows.

-### Vendoring

-Due to security policies, this repository is self-contained.
-This means [Go vendoring](./vendor) and vendoring of npm,'s packages is used.
-Bhas to be committed to source code.

 ### Dependencies

 In order to best develop and contribute to this repository, the following dependencies are